MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 Additional DNS terminology intends to be consistent with {{?DNSTerm=RFC8499}}.

+SVCB is a contraction of "service binding".
+HTTPSSVC is a contraction of "HTTPS service".
+SVCB, HTTPSSVC, and future RRTypes that share SVCB's format and registry are collectively known as SVCB-compatible RRTypes.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED",